SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [minio/minio](https://github.com/minio/minio) - Multi-Cloud :cloud: Object Storage
 - [prometheus/prometheus](https://github.com/prometheus/prometheus) - The Prometheus monitoring system and time series database.
 - [IBAX-io/go-ibax](https://github.com/IBAX-io/go-ibax) - An innovative Blockchain Protocol Platform, which everyone can deploy their own applications quickly and easily, such as Dapp, DeFi, DAO, Cross-Blockchain transactions, etc.
-- [labring/sealos](https://github.com/labring/sealos) - sealos is a multi-tenant kubernetes distribution.
+- [labring/sealos](https://github.com/labring/sealos) - sealos is a kubernetes distribution.
 You can use sealos to easily build a public or a private cloud.
 It is simple, flexible and powerful!
 - [juicedata/juicefs](https://github.com/juicedata/juicefs) - JuiceFS is a distributed POSIX file system built on top of Redis and S3.
 - [vercel/turborepo](https://github.com/vercel/turborepo) - The High-performance Build System for JavaScript & TypeScript Codebases
 - [codenotary/immudb](https://github.com/codenotary/immudb) - immudb - immutable database based on zero trust, SQL and Key-Value, tamperproof, data change history